-We designed this itinerary for a 14 day (or longer) tour of Scotland, but it could be condensed to 10 days.
+We recommend you pace this itinerary as a 14 day tour of Scotland, but it could be condensed to 10 days.

 Allow a minimum of 10 days to drive this tour route.